Cosmology 101 Items',

 photographs through a telescope.

-I simply insert the snout into the telescope focuser instead of the
+I simply insert the snout into the telescope focuser in place of the

 eyepiece, and focus the telescope while viewing through the camera.
 This gives